- How did PAWS start?

 - Take the animal to a licensed wildlife rehabilitator, like PAWS, as soon as possible.

 - Please resist peeking at the animal.
-Before transporting the animal to our facility, you can check whether or not the animal is still alive.
+Before transporting the animal to our facility, you can check whether the animal is still alive.

 - Bring the animal to PAWS Wildlife Center as soon as possible.